 Initially, the episodes aired without any sort of content or trigger warning.
 However, after criticism from some mental health professionals, Netflix decided to begin including warnings.
 Starting in March 2018, each season begins with a minute-long video of the actors introducing themselves and instructing viewers to seek help when needed.
 Each episode begins and ends with a bumper card that directs them to a resource page, 13reasonswhy.info.

+We hope you found this 13 Reasons Why review helpful.
 If you, your child, or someone you know is struggling with depression and/or suicidal ideation, reach out to the National Suicide Hotline or call 1-800-273-8255.
 Bark can also help parents know what’s going on in their kid’s world.
 Our monitoring service scans for signs of not only depression and suicidal thoughts but also cyberbullying, sexual predators, threats of violence, and more.
 Sign up today for a free, one-week trial.